If you’re reading this site, it’s because you’re interested in keeping the maintenance of your motorcycle up to date. Hooray!

 This is why the gas canister is such an important motorcycle tool.

 On top of that, if you ever get stuck on the side of the road because you ran out of gas and it turns out your low fuel indicator was broken (damn you, Ducati!), then this is what your partner or roommate will come and rescue you with.

 3/4 Inch Breaker Bar — To Adjust Chain Tension

 A breaker bar is really important to have for when you have to open a really sticky nut.

-This is a tool of general use, but I found I could get by without one in most situations until it came time to work on a car or motorcycle.
+This is a tool of general use, but I found I could get by without one in most situations — until working on a car or motorcycle.

 Probably the most common time I use a breaker bar is to undo the bolt(s) on the rear axle of a motorcycle to tighten/loosen the chain.

 Note — If you have a motorcycle with a single-sided swing arm, you’ll need different tools to adjust chain length and tension.